greendino2000/Robot-Arm/README.md

 **Q:** Where is the part list for the arm design that uses only micro servos?

-**A:** The part list for the initial design that only used micro servos will be avalible once I finish the build guide for that specific version.
+**A:** The part list for the initial design that only used micro servos will be available once I finish the build guide for that specific version.

 ---